epifluidlab/CRAGR_v2/README.md

    - If this directory does not exist, it will be created.

 ### Optional Parameters
+- `split_method`: (DEFAULT: fragment_count, OPTIONS:['fragment_count', 'by_sample']) This is determines how the fragments are split into the replicates.
+  - `fragment_count`: This will combine all of the fragment files and take `--subsample` fragments in each replicate with replacement.
+This inherently introduces overlaps to the replicates.
+To avoid very similar replicates, the total fragment count of all fragment files must be greater than `1.5*--subsample`.
+  - `samples`: This will generate an equal split of the files into replicates.
+This ensures that the replicates have no data overlap.
-- `seed`: (DEFAULT: None) This is an integer that sets the seed of the random splitting of the files for reproducibility.
+- `seed`: (DEFAULT: None) This is an integer that sets the seed of the random splitting of the replicates for reproducibility.
-- `subsample`: (DEFAULT: None) For a large number of samples, the combined replicate fragment file might be too large.
+- `subsample`: (DEFAULT: 200M) For a large number of samples, the combined replicate fragment file might be too large.
 This argument sets the number of fragments to subsample from the combined replicate for downstream analysis.
 - `exclude_regions`: (DEFAULT: None)  This is the path to a blacklist BED file, highlighting problematic areas of the genome to ignore.
   - You can learn more about the blacklist file purpose [here](https://www.nature.com/articles/s41598-019-45839-z).
 - `high_mappability`: (DEFAULT: None)  This is a path to a file containing mappability scores in BED format.
 Restricts the analysis of the genome to high mappability regions.